Skip to content

 Cursor, Claude Code, and Codex vs Windsurf

-Windsurf has been making noise as an AI-native IDE with a generous free tier and some genuinely innovative features.
-If you have tried it — or are considering it — this guide gives you an honest comparison against Cursor, Claude Code, and Codex so you can make an informed choice.
+Windsurf made noise as an AI-native IDE with a generous free tier and some genuinely innovative features.
+If you have tried it — or are weighing it against Cursor, Claude Code, and Codex — this guide gives you an honest comparison so you can make an informed choice.
+One thing changed the calculus in 2026, so read the note below first.

 • An honest assessment of Windsurf’s strengths and where it falls short